While warehouse suit stores used to be the go-to place for men to purchase a suit, times have changed, and options have become much better.

 Corduroy – With the trademark cord or wale pattern, corduroy is often made from a blend of cotton and polyester (source).
 This unique style allows for greater warmth – especially important for winter months.
 However, corduroy suits are often more casual and will only be ideal for weekend or nearly informal office settings.

 How much is a decent suit?

 As we touched on earlier in this guide, the price of the suit is not nearly as important as the actual fit.
-A poor fitting $1,000 suit will look far worse that a well-tailored thrift store suit.
+A poor-fitting $1,000 suit will look far worse than a well-tailored thrift store suit.